 Raw rolled oats, quinoa, rye, barley, wheat tortillas, rice noodles, whole wheat spaghetti, whole wheat bread, cocoa powder. |

-Brown rice, wheat couscous, popcorn, cornmeal, horn bread, bun bread, whole wheat muffin, rye bread, raw oat bran. |
+Brown rice, wheat couscous, popcorn, cornmeal, horn bread, roll bread, whole wheat muffin, rye bread, raw oat bran. |

-White rice, rice crackers, cornflake cereal, white wheat bread, tapioca, cornstarch, tacos, donuts. |
+White rice, rice cakes, cornflake cereal, white wheat bread, tapioca, cornstarch, tacos, donuts. |

 |